|

 Federal GlassThe Federal Glass Company was located in Columbus, Ohio and was one of the major producers of "Depression Glass".
 It was eventually purchased by Lancaster Colony.
 Look under Glassware and Kitchenware to find their products.
 I have quite a few pieces in the Windsor pattern (if you are looking for colored Windsor, look under Indiana Glass). | ![]() |

 Fenton GlassThe Fenton Glass Company was founded in Ohio in 1905 by Frank L. Fenton.
 In 1907 the company moved to Williamstown, West Virginia and has been producing quality glass products there ever since.
-Fenton also produced pieces for Rubel, L. G. Wright Company, Weil Ceramics and others. | ![]() |
+Fenton also produced pieces for Rubel, L. G. Wright Company, Weil Ceramics and others.
+The company has been struggling to survive these last few years.
+In 2011 they stopped producing traditional glassware and now concentrate on jewelry items. | ![]() |

 Fire KingFire King was a line of the Anchor Hocking Glass Company which began in 1941 and continued into the 1970s.
 They produced dinner, glass and tableware in numerous patterns and colors but are probably most well-known for their Jade-ite pieces.
 I offer quite a selection of mugs as well as other items.
 Pieces are found in Dinnerware, Kitchenware and Glassware. | ![]() |

-FostoriaFostoria is a well-known United States glass manufacturer.
-I carry several different colors of the Cabaret pattern developed for the Franciscan Pottery Company to complement their dinnerware.
-I also offer some pieces of Fostoria American. | ![]() |
+FostoriaFostoria was a well-known United States glass manufacturer.
+I carry several different colors of the Cabaret pattern glassware developed for the Franciscan Pottery Company to complement their dinnerware.
+I also offer a variety of pieces of Fostoria American.
+The company lasted nearly a hundred years, beginning in 1887 and ending in 1986 when it was purchased by the Lancaster Colony Company. | ![]() |

 FranciscanFranciscan Ware, or Franciscan Pottery as it was first named in 1934, was manufactured by Gladding-McBean and Company of Glendale, CA. Scores of different styles and patterns were produced.
 In 1962 Gladding McBean and Company merged with the Lock Joint Pipe Company and became Interpace.
-The Franciscan line continued in California until 1984 when the facility at Glendale was closed and all production moved to England (and later some patterns/pieces were produced in Japan, China and Portugal).
-Several of the older patterns are still being produced in England by various divisions of Waterford Wedgwood but their look and size is slightly different.
-It is important to note that not all pieces carry the “Franciscan” mark.
+Franciscanware was produced in California until 1984 when the facility at Glendale was closed and all production moved to England.
+Johnson Brothers of England then produced some of the patterns in England (later some patterns/pieces were produced in Japan, China and Portugal).
+It is important to note that not all pieces carry a “Franciscan” mark.
 Unless you are familiar with a particular pattern, you may not recognize it as “Franciscan.”
-I carry mostly those patterns produced in California but also a few made in England which I list separately.
-I have pieces from over 130 Franciscan patterns.
+I carry mostly those patterns produced in California but also a few made in England and China which I list separately.
+Even those pieces made in California have slight variations due to mold changes, or, for those which are hand-painted, the skill of the painter.
+I have pieces from one hundred and sixty-six Franciscan patterns.
+I always think of Desert Rose for Easter (although Wild Flower would work equally well), Ivy for St. Patrick's Day, October for Thanksgiving and Apple for Christmas.
+Franciscan China is now only produced in China.
 While some of the English glassware is listed with the English dinnerware, the pieces produced in the USA by Fostoria (Cabaret) and Tiffin (Madeira) are listed under Glassware. | ![]() |

 Hall ChinaThe Hall China Company is located in East Liverpool, Ohio.
 It has been in business since founded on August 14, 1903.
 Dinnerware production has been sporatic, however.
 The company produced dinnerware from 1908 to 1911 and then stopped until 1936.
-The company is probably most well-known for producing the Jewel Tea Autumn Leaf pattern. | ![]() |
+The company is probably most well-known for producing the Jewel Tea Autumn Leaf pattern.
+In March of 2010, the company merged with Homer Laughlin China Company. | ![]() |

 Hanna Barbera Productions, Inc.Ask any child and they will tell you that Hanna Barbera is a great cartoon production company.
 I carry a few of their novelty glasses that promoted some of their cartoon characters. | ![]() |